 The Latest on Ontario Rubber Industry Workers Compensation

-The past few months have held many ups and downs for former rubber industry workers and surviving family members in the Kitchener-Waterloo area.
+The past few months have brought many ups and downs for former rubber industry workers and surviving family members in the Kitchener-Waterloo area.

 - The good news began late in 2018, when the WSIB announced it would review many previously denied claims, including those from rubber workers.

 - More welcome news followed in January, when the government of Ontario announced a long-overdue review of occupational cancers to be led by internationally-recognized expert Dr. Paul Demers of Cancer Care Ontario.

 - But last month, the Waterloo Region Record revealed that the WSIB had been “internally flagging the sector as a cluster of occupational disease” (along with GE workers, miners exposed to McIntyre Powder, herbicide sprayers, and firefighters) long before they decided to launch a review of the denied claims.